 German to English

 Workshop leader - Katy Derbyshire

 Katy Derbyshire is a London-born translator who lives in Berlin.
 She translates contemporary German writers including Clemens Meyer, Inka Parei, Helene Hegemann and Christa Wolf.
-Katy was nominated for the 2017 Man Booker International Prize and also judged the International DUBLIN Literary Award.
+Katy was nominated for the 2017 Man Booker International Prize, won the 2018 Straelen Translation Award and also judged the International DUBLIN Literary Award.
 She co-hosts Berlin’s monthly translation lab and bi-monthly Dead Ladies Show and occasionally leads translation workshops.

 Author - Sandra Hoffmann

 Sandra Hoffmann born in 1967, lives as a freelance writer in Munich.
 She works for the Literaturhaus, teaches creative writing and writes for the radio.
 She received the Thaddäus Troll Prize for her last novel Was ihm fehlen wird, wenn er tot ist (2012).

 Korean to English

 Deborah Smith’s translations from the Korean include three books by Han Kang and three by Bae Suah.
 In 2016 her translation of Han Kang’s The Vegetarian won the Man Booker International Prize and an LTI Korea Award.
 She also won an Arts Foundation Award for her work as a translator, which includes teaching, mentoring, consultancy and reviewing.
 In 2015 Deborah founded Tilted Axis, a nonprofit press publishing cult contemporary Asian writing.
 She studied English at the University of Cambridge and Korean Literature at SOAS.
 She tweets as @londonkoreanist, but now lives in Sheffield.

 Author - Kim Soom